 Parents already worry about how their divorce will affect their children, and this can be especially true during the holiday season.
 Even when both spouses have already made a decision that the marriage is over, they may not want to announce it to their children and family members before the season of holiday events.

 Whatever the time of year, divorce is a serious change that carries emotional and financial consequences.
-A family law attorney may help a client obtain a fair settlement on a range of matters, including spousal support and property division.
+A family law attorney in Denver may help a client obtain a fair settlement on a range of matters, including spousal support and property division.